 The All India Law Admission Test (AILET) is conducted primarily for admission to the BA LLB (Hons.), LLM, and PhD in Law programs offered by the National Law University, Delhi (NLU Delhi).
 This exam acts as a gateway for students seeking to gain the legal knowledge and expertise imparted by NLU Delhi.
 Many of the questions in AILET focus on assessing candidates' foundational understanding of the Indian legal system and, to some extent, international law.
 Candidates with a strong grasp of these topics are more likely to perform well on the test.

-The AILET 2025 exam is scheduled to be conducted on December 8, 2024, in offline mode at various test centers across India.
+The AILET 2026 exam will take place in December 2025, in offline mode at various test centers across India.
 To help candidates achieve a high score, we have compiled a list of the most important legal knowledge questions likely to appear in the AILET question paper.
 Although legal knowledge is not a distinct section in the exam, related questions are included within the Logical Reasoning section.

 Explore colleges based on AILET